-However, HMIRT's assumption that the window size is fixed may not guarantee an accurate estimation of learner's ability, since the previous tasks that contribute to the ability estimation at each time state can vary for the current task.
+However, from Figure 4, when we look at each task separately, we can see that when the Window Size is two do not guarantee the highest response prediction accuracy for all the tasks.
+From the result shows in Fig.4, we can say that HMIRT's fixed window size may not guarantee an accurate estimation of learner's ability, since the previous tasks that contribute to the ability estimation at each time state can vary for the current task.
 Moreover, setting a fixed variance parameter limits the range of transition of the learner's ability at each time state.
 To solve this problem, the Auto-Fluctuation Window Size of Hidden Markov Item Response Theory model has been proposed.